zoeyg/public-write-ups/hack-the-box/quick.md

 The script calls `file_put_contents`, writing the `desc` value into it.
 The `/var/www/jobs` directory is world-writeable so we can create a symlink into whatever file we want, and have the server write what we want into it.
 Let's write a public ssh key into `/home/srvadm/.ssh/authorized_keys`.
 We'll need to create a script to create the symlink and then make the call to the server quickly since the filename is based on the time, and includes the seconds value.
-You'll need to replace public key in the script with your own, don't forget to url encode.
+You'll need to replace the public key in the script with your own, don't forget to url encode.

 ```bash
 #!/bin/sh